NEON Summit: How can schools support HE progression?

 9:30 am - 4:00 pm

 This summit will bring together key stakeholders to examine how higher education institutions (HEIs) can work more closely with schools around widening access and embed widening access activities within school strategic plans.
 There will be sessions looking at curriculum developments within schools and case studies from a number of NCOP partnerships and HEI’s.
-The day will also see the launch of a new NEON report based on research that has been carried out with 400 headteachers and teachers and nearly 3,000 pupils.

 By attending the event delegates will: